 Whole Foods has been a large player in experiential structures for years.
 Its stores’ dynamic layouts and sample stations have provided consumers with a nontraditional grocery shopping experience.
-More recently, Whole Foods developed its “365” concept, focusing on value, quality and socialization.
+More recently, Whole Foods developed its “365” concept, focusing on value, quality, and socialization.

-By recognizing recent changes in consumer decisions, Whole Foods is able to influence behaviors, interactions and beliefs.
+By recognizing recent changes in consumer decisions, Whole Foods is able to influence behaviors, interactions, and beliefs.
 At the company’s Sunnyvale location, for instance, it will build a 52,000-square-foot store that will include grocery retail and a full cafe, with talks of a movie theater and other social amenities.
 The store is expected to open in early 2019.

 With more opportunities for people to meet and chat, this concept will increase overall word-of-mouth marketing.
-Others will want to come visit these types of locations to experience this new concept for themselves.
+Others will want to come to visit these types of locations to experience this new concept for themselves.

 IKEA is known for being both an experience and destination location.
 Based on its stores’ layouts and the company’s overall approach, consumers are willing to go out of their way to visit.
 IKEA has continued to create stores that are in themselves big statements.
 Although the largest IKEAs are over 400,000 square feet, it is not just the size that makes them impressive.